Main Container Header

 The chapel program at St. Mark’s fosters a sense of belonging rooted in the Episcopal liturgical tradition.
 Each week students attend one of three age-appropriate chapel services.
 These services ground our community in our Christian faith and allow us to center ourselves on God.
 While strongly rooted in Judeo-Christian teaching, we also celebrate the diversity of our community.
 Students of all faiths are invited to participate in chapel in ways that are appropriate to their religion.

-These services utilize various liturgical resources including the Book of Common Prayer and include songs, prayers, scripture and teaching.
+Our weekly chapel services utilize various liturgical resources and include songs, prayers, scripture, and teaching.
 Students are encouraged to take leadership roles in chapel by serving as acolytes and chapel leaders.
 As students mature, they are given more responsibility in planning chapel services and participating in greater ways.
 We mark significant liturgical events and seasons such as All Saints, Advent, Epiphany, Lent, and Easter with special services.
 Eucharist is celebrated three times a year as a school.

 Learn about Our Religion Class Curriculum